 There are a plethora of reasons why your mouse may be lagging.
 The most obvious being corrupt or outdated driver files which can easily be replaced with a fresh copy.
 Interference from mouse-related features such as inactive scrolling or misconfigured settings (palm check threshold and touchpad delay) can also cause lag.
-Some reports suggest that the Realtek Audio process and Cortana assistant may be the culprits and disabling them can get rid of the mouse lag.
+Some reports suggest that the Realtek Audio process and Cortana assistant may be the culprits and disabling them can get rid of the wired or bluetooth mouse lag.
 All the potential solutions to fix a laggy mouse are detailed below for you to follow.

 - 6 Ways to Fix Mouse Lag on Windows 10

 - How do I fix my mouse from lagging, freezing, and jumping on Windows 10?

 - Method 1: Update Mouse Drivers to fix Mouse Lag